garybracket/no-illusion-smm/docs/no-illusion-business.md

 ### Messaging Themes
 - "No games, no gimmicks, no tricks, no manipulation"
-- "50% less cost than agencies"
+- "Efficient solo development eliminates agency overhead"
 - "Function over form"
 - "We don't take advantage of people who don't understand tech"
 - "Patient education and transparent communication"